CrowdStrike/falcon-operator/docs/deployment/openshift/resources/admission/README.md

 | `>= 1.3.x`                   | `>= 7.20.x`                               |

 > [!IMPORTANT]
 > Falcon KAC will have multi-arch images starting with version `7.26.x`.
-Operator versions <= 1.3.x are still compatible with Falcon KAC v7.26+, but Falcon KAC will only be deployed to ARM64 clusters if it is configured with the new node affinity option added in Operator version `1.6.x`.
+Operator versions <= 1.3.x are still compatible with Falcon KAC v7.26+, but Falcon KAC will only be deployed to AMD64 clusters if using Operator versions <= 1.3.x.
-> Multi architecture images will not automatically deploy to ARM64 clusters, without updating `admissionConfig.nodeAffinity`.

 #### Falcon API Settings
 | Spec                     | Description                                                                                                                                                                                                                          |